💙 Diabetes

 Diabetic Meal Plan: Low-GI Indian Food for Stable Blood Sugar

-Managing diabetes with Indian food is not about restriction — it is about smart substitution.
+Managing diabetes with Indian food is not about restriction.
+It is about smart substitution.
 The right diabetic meal plan replaces high-GI white rice and maida with millets, legumes, and whole grains that release glucose slowly into the bloodstream.
 India's culinary heritage is full of diabetes-friendly ingredients: bitter gourd (karela), fenugreek (methi), cinnamon, amla, and moong dal have all shown measurable blood sugar benefits in clinical studies.
 The key principles are eating fibre at every meal, including protein alongside carbohydrates, choosing smaller and more frequent meals over large ones, and prioritising vegetables over starches.
-MealCoreAI's diabetes track generates personalised Indian meal plans that balance taste, tradition, and blood sugar control — giving you the specific dish names, portions, and timings that work for your body.
+MealCoreAI's diabetes track generates personalised Indian meal plans that balance taste, tradition, and blood sugar control, giving you the specific dish names, portions, and timings that work for your body.

 Get My Diabetes Plan Free